Doctors Note Logo

 Day 4 Dry Socket Check: Symptoms, Pain, and What to Do

-On day 4 after a routine tooth extraction, severe throbbing pain that radiates to your jaw, ear, or temple, combined with a missing blood clot, exposed bone, or a persistent bad taste or odor, strongly suggests a dry socket.
+Day 4 after a tooth extraction, severe throbbing pain radiating to your jaw, ear, or temple—paired with a missing blood clot, visible exposed bone, or a persistent bad taste or foul odor—is a strong indicator of dry socket (alveolar osteitis).

 answer background